Diffusion with preferential relocation in a confining potential: Introduction

 \section{Introduction}

 The effect of memory on a diffusive process is a general problem of wide importance (see e.g. \cite{Stanislavsky00,BB2008,MSVV2013}) and it is known that memory can significantly change the fundamental properties of diffusion.
+Non-Markov processes commonly give rise to anomalous diffusion and very slow relaxation toward equilibrium \cite{MK2000,EL2018}, and even to non-ergodic behaviour, where long-time average quantities of individual particles along their trajectory strongly deviate from the Gibbs-Boltzmann equilibrium \cite{B1992,BB2005}.
+Systems with global memory, where the transition probabilities depend on the whole previous history, are particularly prone to ergodicity breaking and localisation phenomena at late times \cite{B2016,FCBGM2017}.

 A simple model introduced in \cite{BEM2017} is the preferential relocation model (sometimes referred to as `resetting with memory' or `the monkey walk').
-At the microscopic level, in addition to nearest neighbour random walk dynamics, the diffusive particle may return with a resetting rate $r$ to a site where it was present at a previous time $\tau$, with $0 \leq \tau \leq t$ with $t$ denoting the present time.
+At the microscopic level, in addition to nearest neighbour random walk dynamics, the diffusive particle may return with a resetting rate $r$ to a site where it was present at a previous time $\tau$, with $0 \leq \tau \leq t$ and where $t$ denotes the present time.
 The preferential relocation model selects this previous time $\tau$ according to a distribution $K(\tau,t)$ which defines the memory kernel.
 If $K(\tau,t) = \delta(\tau)$ the model reduces to stochastic resetting to the initial condition \cite{EM2011}.
 Whereas if $K(\tau,t) = \delta(\tau-t)$ there is no memory and simple diffusion is recovered.
 The case $K(\tau,t) = 1/t$ corresponds to selecting $\tau$ uniformly from the past and has been studied in the context of animal mobility \cite{BS2014,BR2014,MPCM2019}.
 In this case, the selection by memory is linearly preferential in space, since the walker chooses a visited position with a probability proportional to the total amount of time spent at that position.

 The whole range of possible memory kernels was studied in \cite{BEM2017}.
 It was shown that in the case of strong memory of the initial condition, where $K(\tau,t)$ is strongly peaked at $\tau=0$, the probability distribution of the walker's position reaches a non-Gaussian stationary state, which contains memory of the initial condition and depends in a complicated way on the whole evolution of the walk.
 On the other hand, when $K(\tau,t)$ decreases more slowly than $1/\tau$ or increases, the late time behaviour is a time-dependent distribution of Gaussian form, in which the initial condition is less and less revisited and where the variance $\sigma^2(t)$ of the position grows unbounded.
 The variance may take a remarkable range of dynamical behaviours depending on the form of the memory kernel.
 The behaviours range from ultra-slow growth of the variance $\sigma^2(t) \sim \ln \ln t$ in the borderline case $K(\tau,t) \sim 1/\tau$, through slow, logarithmic growth when $K(\tau,t) \sim \tau^\alpha$ with $\alpha >-1$, to diffusive behaviour with a modified diffusion constant when $ K(\tau,t) \sim \exp(a \tau)$ with $a>0$.
 Thus, memory can fundamentally change the diffusive dynamics.
 Rigorous results using the properties of weighted random recursive trees have confirmed some of these predictions \cite{MUB2019,BMa2023,BMa2024}.